• Skip to primary navigation

 Both smoked jerky and dehydrated jerky can be prepared using various meats such as beef, turkey, or chicken.

-Also, it is common to use spices or marinades to enhance the flavor of both types of jerky.
+Also, it is common to use spices or marinades to improve the flavor of both types of jerky.

 Both types of jerky require minimal storage space and can easily be packed for on-the-go snacking during activities like camping or hiking.